Tulsa Planning Office employees told reorganization means reapplying for their jobs

 People are also reading…

-Under the planned reorganization, the city’s Working In Neighborhoods department will be renamed to City Planning, Design and Neighborhoods.
+Under the planned reorganization, the city’s Working In Neighborhoods Department will be renamed City Planning, Design and Neighborhoods.

 The department will include the Tulsa Planning Office, two divisions currently under WIN — Animal Welfare and Code Enforcement — and two new divisions, Community Development and Design.

-Bynum said the goal of the reorganization is to create a neighborhood-level planning process that ensures that long-range and short-term planners and designers are working side-by-side from conception of a plan to its completion, and beyond.
+Mayor G.T.
+Bynum said the goal of the reorganization is to create a neighborhood-level planning process that ensures that long-range and short-term planners and designers are working side-by-side from conception of a plan to its completion and beyond.

+Historically, the city’s planning functions were split between its Planning Department at City Hall and INCOG.
+The Planning Department handled long-term planning projects, such as the development of small-area plans, and INCOG handled short-term planning work, such as zoning applications made to the Tulsa Metropolitan Area Planning Commission and the Board of Adjustment.

+In 2018, city officials said the shift to INCOG would lead to better, more efficient planning services and improved customer service.

 “The problem four years ago was that you had planning staffs spread out over two organizations.
 If somebody wanted to do a project, they didn’t know who to call, and a lot of times, even internally, we didn’t know who was responsible for what,” Bynum said.
 “And so we consolidated all of it into the Tulsa Planning Office at INCOG.

-“But as we have gone along, I have come to appreciate, and I think my colleagues at the (City) Council have ... we have to do a better job of building planning and design into the front of what we do.”
+“But as we have gone along, I have come to appreciate, and I think my colleagues at the (City) Council have, (that) we have to do a better job of building planning and design into the front of what we do.”

-Bynum said there are numerous capital projects throughout the city that could have gone so much better if the city’s planning and implementation processes were better coordinated.
+Bynum said numerous capital projects throughout the city could have gone much better if the city’s planning and implementation processes were better coordinated.

 He pointed to the nearly $30 million widening of Yale Avenue between 81st and 91st streets as an example.